Foreground effect on the $J$-factor estimation of ultra-faint dwarf spheroidal galaxies: Summary

-The likelihood function of the \KI method includes the information of both the foreground stars and the member ones together with the parameters describing their distribution functions and the properties of the foreground stars are roughly determined by the photometric and spectroscopic observations of the stars in the control region.
-It allows this method to treat correctly and statistically the effect of the foreground contamination for the observational data.
-Therefore, our statistical method should become powerful tool for the $J$-factor estimate of the MW dSphs in the PFS-era and it is worthwhile to calculate the conservative sensitivity of WIMP DM.
+The likelihood function of the \KI method includes the information of both the foreground stars and the member ones together with the parameters describing their distribution functions\red{,} and the properties of the foreground stars are roughly determined by the photometric and spectroscopic observations of the stars in the control region. \red{This method allows us} to treat correctly and statistically the effect of the foreground contamination for the observational data. \red{Moreover, the method can provide the validation of the assumption concerning the velocity dispersion curve in the \MS analysis.} Therefore, our statistical method should become powerful tool for the $J$-factor estimate of the MW dSphs in the PFS-era\red{.}

 {\bf Acknowledgments} \\